stripe/stripe-java/MIGRATIONGUIDE.md

 Actually, backward compatibility to read old events is needed in general for API request to read events going back to 30 days in `Event#retrieve`.
 One approach is having Java model classes that can deserialize events of both versions.
 This is what `stripe-java` version 7 and below attempts to do.
-In the event of data type conflict (same field name but JSON has unexpected data type), custom deserialization and augmented fields are introduced.
+In additiona, when there is data type conflict (same field name but JSON has unexpected data type), custom deserialization and augmented fields are introduced.
+Version 8, however, will take a different approach.

 #### Illustration of schema incompatibility failure